glacier-modding/glaciermodding.org/docs/modding/hitman/customcampaigns/creating_mission.md

 Create a new folder in the root mod folder named `bank`.
 In that folder, create a new folder named `chunk12`.

+In GlacierKit, open the `manifest.json` file and update the `contentFolders` array to add `"bank"`.
+It should now look like this:

+`"contentFolders": ["shared", "bank"]`

 In GlacierKit, right-click the `bank/chunk12` folder and click `New File` and set the name to `scene_bank.entity.json`.
 Since we gave it a name that ends with `.entity.json`, GlacierKit will initialize the file with the entity template.

 Right click [Scenario brick](resources/empty_scenario_brick.entity.json) and press `Save link as...` and save it into your `bank/chunk12` folder with a name of `scenario_bank.entity.json`.